rmclarke/AdamThroughASecondOrderLens/README.md

-This repository contains code for the paper _Adam through a Second-Order Lens_ , submitted to ICLR 2024.
+This repository contains code for the paper _Studying K-FAC Heuristics by Viewing Adam through a Second-Order Lens_, published at ICML 2024.

 # Installation